 An unacknowledged alert can be acknowledged from the list by selecting it, the pressing the left button.
 To erase the data for the number selected, press the left button again.
 To erase all alert indications, select [REFRESH DATA], then press and hold the left button.

-To display the alarm list, place the cursor in the [ALERT] box and press the right but-ton.
+To display the [ALERT LIST], place the cursor in the [ALERT] box and press the right button.